luispedro/metarabbit/draft-paper-segmentation-reproducing.rst

 paper**!

-In fact, the version that generates the tables in the paper does not run anymore, because it only runs with old versions of numpy! [#]_ In order for it to compute the computation in the paper, I had to update the code.
+In fact, the version that generates the tables in the paper does not run anymore, because it only runs with old versions of numpy!
+In order for it to compute the computation in the paper, I had to update the code.
+In order to run the code in the paper, you need to get old versions of software.

-.. [#] The issue is the changed semantics of the histogram function.
+§

+To some extent, this is due to numpy's frustrating lack of forward compatibility [#]_.
+The issue at hand was the changed semantics of the histogram function.
+In the end, I think they basically made avoided that function in my code for a few years as it was toxic (when you write `libraries for others <>`__, you never know which version of numpy they are running).

+But as much as I can gripe about numpy breaking code between minor versions, they would eventually be justified in changing their API with the next major version change.

+§

+.. [#] I used to develop for the KDE project where **you did not break user's code ever** and so I find it extremely frustrating to have to explain that you should not change an API on esthetical grounds in between minor versions.